Thelema: Francis Dashwood and the Hellfire Club

 Sir Francis Dashwood adopted some of the ideas of Rabelais and invoked the same rule in French, when he founded a group called the Monks of Medmenham (better known as the Hellfire Club).
 An abbey was established at Medmenham, in a property which incorporated the ruins of a Cistercian abbey founded in 1201.
 The group was known as the Franciscans, not after Saint Francis of Assisi, but after its founder, Francis Dashwood, 11th Baron le Despencer.
 John Wilkes, George Dodington and other politicians were members.
 There is little direct evidence of what Dashwood's Hellfire Club practiced or believed.
 The one direct testimonial comes from John Wilkes, a member who never got into the chapter-room of the inner circle.

 Sir Nathaniel Wraxall in his Historical Memoires (1815) accused the Monks of performing Satanic rituals, but these reports have been dismissed as hearsay.
 Daniel Willens argued that the group likely practiced Freemasonry, but also suggests Dashwood may have held secret Roman Catholic sacraments.
 He asks if Wilkes would have recognized a genuine Catholic Mass, even if he saw it himself and even if the underground version followed its public model precisely.

+Crowley’s system was built on his time in the Hermetic Order of the Golden Dawn (he joined in 1899), on Rosicrucian currents and on early Theosophical ideas from Helena Blavatsky and others.